Global Environmental Politics

 Environmental issues are gaining prominence in both national and international politics and it is increasingly apparent that human activities are driving significant changes in our planet's environment.
 This unit provides a critical introduction to the theory and practice of global environmental politics and its interaction with other areas of global governance.
 Students will be introduced to debates in green political theory, to developing world perspectives on environmental movements and to the ways in which environmental issues are conceptualised by major theories of international relations.
 Cases covered will be drawn from both Australian and international contexts.
 They will include climate change, geoengineering, energy security, biodiversity, human-animal relationships, food security and management of common pool resources such as forests, airsheds and fisheries.

-- Quizzes based on weekly readings (20%)
+- quizzes based on weekly readings - details in iLearn (20%)

 - Participation in online discussion forum (25%)